dvmonroe/sanity-ruby/README.md

 SANITY_USE_CDN="false"
 ```

-The configuration object is thread safe meaning you can connect to multiple different projects and/or API variations across any number of threads.
+The configuration object is thread safe by default meaning you can connect to multiple different projects and/or API variations across any number of threads.
 A real world scenario when working with Sanity may require that you sometimes interact with the [CDN based API](https://www.sanity.io/docs/api-cdn) and sometimes the non-CDN based API.
-Using ENV variables combined with our thread safe configuration object gives you the ultimate flexibility.
+Using ENV variables combined with the thread safe configuration object gives you the ultimate flexibility.

 If you're using this gem in a Rails application AND you're interacting with only ONE set of configuration you can make the gem use the global configuration by setting the `use_global_config` option to `true`.

 Your initializer `config/initializers/sanity.rb` should look like: